-Like any one of you, my life has its problems too.
+Like everyone else, my life has its problems too.
 There are times when I am miserable, confused, and have no idea how to move forward.
 However, what I have noticed that these periods are shorter when I’m reading a lot.
 It’s no coincidence, and I don’t believe it would apply only to me.
 Reading consistently – no matter what you like to read – could impact your outlook in life, and make it more positive.

 4 Ways Reading Influences Positivity

-One thing that books gives you are possibilities.
-Whether you are reading fiction or non-fiction, you can read about people who have done great things, risen above their challenges, and found options where none existed.
+One thing that books give you is possibilities.
+Whether you are reading fiction or non-fiction, you can read about people who have done great things, risen above their challenges and found options where none existed.

 When you are tempted to take short-cuts (because we are human, and thus fallible) or do something that is not in alignment with your values, books remind you that your heroes, who are as fallible as you, never do so.
 And if they do, they always regret it.
 Books give you the courage to remain steadfast, and not sacrifice the essence of who you are for quick gains.

 When you are in a need of a little dose of positivity, the pleasure of getting lost in a story provides you just that.
 The reading time offers you a window to escape for a little while.
-There is nothing wrong with that, because when you return, you will come back more hopeful, maybe recharged, and if not with a solution, then at least with more determination.
+There is nothing wrong with that because when you return, you will come back more hopeful, may be recharged, and if not with a solution, then at least with more determination.
 Pleasure should not be underrated.
-Life is to be lived, to be enjoyed, and books can offer us the pleasure of multitude of lives.
+Life is to be lived, to be enjoyed, and books can offer us the pleasure of a multitude of lives.

-Have you felt positive impacts of reading?
+Have you felt the positive impacts of reading?
 Share in the comments below.